 Reshipment can be a pain, but it shouldn’t sink your business.
 In fact, the need to replace an order can serve as a chance to showcase incredible customer service that sets you and your business apart from your competitors.

-Partnering with ShipBob can help support your customer service operation by providing full visibility into the entire fulfillment process, as well as best-in-class merchant support.
+Partnering with ShipBob can help support your customer service operation by providing full visibility into the entire fulfilment process, as well as best-in-class merchant support.

 To learn more about how ShipBob can help you maintain a great customer experience, get in touch with our team by filling out the form below.